orsonteodoro/oiledmachine-overlay/README.md

 transfering the library which could be like for the static-library 1GB without LTO and 2GB with LTO -ffat-lto-objects.

+ASLR must be enabled for mitigation for sanitizers to prevent a critical severity vulnerability.
+These checks are in both the compiler-rt-sanitizers ebuild.

 ### 2023 policy

 Due to recent hacking near the beginning of the year (or earlier) of a prominent